Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: A Bidirectional Evolutionary Method for Computing a CBSE

 \section{A Bidirectional Evolutionary Method for Computing a CBSE}

-The CBBI algorithm developed in \cite{an2020stackelberg} is referred to as a traversal searching method.
-Since the sizes of the attacker's and the defender's action spaces are bounded by $L_a^K$ and $L_d^N$, respectively, this algorithm has the computational complexity of ${\mathcal{O}}\left( {L_a^KL_d^N} \right)$, which becomes very large as the system size ($K$ and $N$) and the players' numbers of investment levels ($L_a$ and $L_d$) grow.
+The CBBI algorithm in \cite{an2020stackelberg} is a traversal searching method with the complexity of ${\mathcal{O}}\left( {L_a^KL_d^N} \right)$.
 To reduce the computational complexity, we employ the following bidirectional parallel evolutionary GA-based (BPEGA) method (Algorithm 1).

-In Algorithm \ref{alg:BPEGA}, the population sizes of the each generation of the attacker and defender are represented by even non-negative integers $S_a$ and $S_d$, respectively.
-In Step 2 of Algorithm \ref{alg:BPEGA}, in each generation, both players determine the fitness values of the current population where a higher fitness value indicates a better performance according to a certain optimization objective.
-For the defender's strategy candidate ${{\bm{d}}} \in POP^t_d$, an attacker's best response within its population $POP^t_a$ is given by
+In Algorithm \ref{alg:BPEGA}, the population sizes of the each generation of the attacker's and defender's strategies are represented by even non-negative integers $S_a$ and $S_d$, respectively.
+In Step 2 of Algorithm \ref{alg:BPEGA}, in each generation, each player determines the fitness value (performance metric) of the current population.
+For the defender's strategy candidate ${{\bm{d}}} \in POP^t_d$ where $POP^t_d$ denotes the defender's current strategy population, an attacker's best response within its strategy population $POP^t_a$ is given by ${g_{tmp}}({\bm{d}}) = \mathop {\arg\max }\limits_{{\bm{a}} \in POP^t_a} U^a({\bm{a}},{\bm{d}})$.
+Thus, the fitness value of each ${{\bm{d}}} \in POP^t_d$ is given by